-Apple’s iOS 12.1.1 update comes with a nice list of bug fixes, but some users are running into performance issues after installing the company’s latest iOS 12 upgrade.
+Apple’s iOS 12.1.4 update delivers important bug fixes, but some users are running into performance issues after installing the company’s latest iOS 12 upgrade.

 While some of these issues might require a chat with Apple customer support or a visit to the Apple Store, others can be fixed in a matter of minutes from the comfort of your computer chair or couch.

 Our guide to fixing bad iOS 12 performance will take you through some steps to take if you encounter one or more of these issues on your iPhone, iPad, or iPad touch.

 If you start noticing bad performance on your device the first thing to try is a simple restart.
 If you haven’t restarted or turned off your device in awhile, this could work wonders.
 Power it down, wait a minute, and then turn it back on.